Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Any scope of the game being on consoles? https://www.youtube.com/watch?v=bsTq_WiSeCY
 * Q&A: Will you create Console version of Satisfactory? https://www.youtube.com/watch?v=_MGUbEI247M

-## July 28th, 2020
-* Q&A: Satisfactory Console Release https://clips.twitch.tv/FragileNimbleEggnogDatSheffy

-## August 18th, 2020
-* Q&A: Are there any plans to port the game to console? https://clips.twitch.tv/CogentRichJackalHeyGirl

 ## September 1st, 2020
 * Q&A: Satisfactory on next-gen Consoles? https://www.youtube.com/watch?v=ed1gycRZji4